 From my side of the desk, I’ve yet to see a single divorce where either spouse emerged with a higher net worth after the split.
 Everything changes.

-So before you sit down with your financial planner to rethink your retirement income strategy, let me explain more about how Social Security and divorce work to make this possible, and why you need to know.
+So before you sit down with your financial planner to rethink your retirement income strategy, let me explain more about how Social Security benefits for a divorced spouse actually works and why you need to know.

 All you need to do is meet the qualifications.
 The basic rules are that: